christinepugay/Airbnb-Machine-Learning/README.md

 ### Top 20 Features with Positive Correlation to Airbnb Prices in Los Angeles (Feature - Correlation)

 #### Below are the top 20 features that has a positive correlation to the price starting from the most positively correlated to the least positively correlated.
 This means that the higher the correlation is, the more it contributes to the price positively.
+From this result, we can conclude that having more bedrooms, beds, and bathrooms accomodates more guests increases the price of an Airbnb along with having a private baths, licences, open availability in the next 30 and 60 days.
+Having amenities such as TV, fire-extinguisher, kitchen and coffee makers also increases the price of an Airbnb.

 price	1